neicnordic/sensitive-data-archive/CONTRIBUTING.md

 - Discussions on how to proceed about that issue take place in the comment section on that issue.

+To avoid unnecessary work duplication and waste of time and effort, it's generally a good idea to discuss the issue beforehand with the team.
 Some of the work might have been done already by a co-worker.
-In this case, unnecessary work duplication and waste of time and effort are to be avoided.
-As some of the features might impact different components, it is a good idea to discuss the issue beforehand with the team and communicate the intended changes so that planning can be done accordingly.
+Also, as some of the features might impact different components, please communicate the intended changes, so that planning can be done accordingly.

 ## How we work with Git